‘Dance Moms’ News: More Cast Members Leave After Abby Lee Miller Quits

 — AshleeDanceMoms (@AshleeDanceMoms) March 27, 2017

 Ashlee is not loving the idea of her daughter being blamed for something the dance mom knows Brynn did not do.
-Unfortunately, things seem to have gone beyond repair and it may have fueled the exit.
+Unfortunately, things seem to have gone beyond repair, and it may have fueled the exit.

 @11BostonGirl It's too far gone at this point I don't think there's a point of reconciliation which is such a shame